kevinbowen777/django-start/docs/index.rst

    * Image carousel
    * Pagination template
    * Centered account templates(login, registration, verification, etc.)
+   * For links to additional package resources used in this repository, see the :doc:`Package Index <package_index>`
  * Dev/testing

    * Basic module testing templates